This document outlines performance issues and Mendix best practices for optimizing an app performance.

 To fix the issue, delete the unused calculated attribute.

 3 Add an Index to Attributes in Sort Bars

-Sort bars are used to sort items in data widgets.
-Sort bars can be used in three different types of data widgets:
+Sort bars are used to sort items in data containers.
+Sort bars can be used in three different types of data containers:

 - Data grid

 - Template grid

 Each sort item in the sort bar is sequentially utilized to order the data in the widget.
 Adding an index on the attributes used in sort items can make the sorting process faster, subsequently improve the performance of the page.

 There can be four operations performed on an entity: create, update, delete, and select.
 Entities, for which the number of create, update, and delete operations is much greater than the number of select operations can be called write-intensive because most operations mutate data in a database rather than select from it.